-Labour costs will vary depending on your location (e.g. replacing radiators in a London home will cost more in the north of the UK), the complexity of the job and the engineer you choose, but on average you are looking at £100 – £300 including labour costs.
+Labour costs will vary based on many things.
+One reason being your location as heating engineers in London tend to charge more than those in the north of the UK.
+The complexity of the job will also play a part but you’re looking at average costs of £100 – £300 including labour.

-Quotes will include the price of the radiator and any additional pipework and TRVs (Thermostatic Radiator Valves) as well as the labour involved such as draining and removing the old radiator, opening valves, adding new pipework, mounting, filling and bleeding the new radiator etc.
+Quotes will include the price of the radiator, any additional pipework and radiator valves.
+As well as the labour involved such as draining and removing the old radiator, opening valves, adding new pipework, mounting, filling and bleeding the new radiator etc.

-If you are adding a radiator to your home you need to be sure that your boiler will be able to cope with the extra demand for heating.
-If you are only adding 1 or 2 it’s likely your current boiler will be fine, but any more than that (or if you’re in any doubt) and you should get a professional engineer to assess your heating system.
+If you’re adding a radiator to your home you need to be sure that your boiler will be able to cope with the extra demand for heating.
+If you are only adding 1 or 2 it's likely your current boiler will be fine.
+But any more than that (or if you're in any doubt) and you should get a professional engineer to assess your heating system.

 Radiators can be either electrically powered or plumbed to the central heating system.

 Electric radiators are controlled individually and simply require a mains electricity supply to work.
 They may be simple plug in models but some will need to be installed by a professional electrician.

 Plumbed radiators are connected to your hot water system via pipework.
 In most homes a boiler will heat water from the mains supply; this hot water then travels around the pipes and radiators in your home These radiators need to be installed by a plumber or heating engineer.

 Steel panel radiators